-I was driving in my neighborhood recently and noticed a woman who had stopped in the road and was getting out to move a turtle.
+I was driving in my neighborhood recently and noticed a woman who had stopped on the road and was getting out to move a turtle.
 I was grateful because that would have been me if I had shown up before her.
-As she took a towel and wrapped the wanderer up and was moving toward the nearby grassy knoll, I rolled down my window and in a fit of encouragement, I shouted… “YOU ROCK!”
+As she took a towel and wrapped the wanderer up and was moving toward the nearby grassy knoll, I rolled down my window, and in a fit of encouragement, I shouted, “YOU ROCK!”

 She looked at me like I was possessed.